The 47th Proposition of Euclid

 After exchanging our fighting credentials, him a golden gloves boxer, and me a nimrod of epic proportions, we decided it was a good idea to walk out into the middle of the street and see who could best the other in a fair fight.
 It was primeval and yet strangely enlightening.

 And it was a draw.

-Afterwards we walked back to his apartment where we joined his roommates in drinking warm beer.
+Afterward, we walked back to his apartment where we joined his roommates in drinking warm beer.
 We cleaned the blood of ourselves and talked and laughed into the early morning.
-At some point I called my fiancée to tell her what I was up too and she just laughed and hung up.
+At some point, I called my fiancée to tell her what I was up too and she just laughed and hung up.